5 C’s of Credit (5 C’s of Banking)

 Debt to Equity Ratios

 Another key factor in the 5 C’s of credit is the overall environment that the company is operating in.
-The banker assesses the conditions surrounding your company and its industry to determine the key risks facing your company, and also, whether or not these risks are sufficiently mitigated.
+The banker assesses the conditions surrounding your company and its industry.
+They determine the key risks facing your company.
+They also determine whether these risks are sufficiently mitigated.
 Even if the company’s historical financial performance is strong, the bank wants to be sure of the future viability of the company.
 The bank won’t make a loan to you today if it looks like the viability of your company is threatened by some unmitigated risk that is not sufficiently addressed.
 In this assessment, the banker is going to look to things such as the following:

 The Competitive Landscape of Your Company